-As mentioned in Subsection 14.1.5(2), INER is the main contractor of the Chinshan independent spent fuel storage installation (ISFSI) program for onsite dry storage of SNF.
+INER is the main contractor of the Chinshan independent spent fuel storage installation (ISFSI) program for onsite dry storage of SNF.
 The dry storage system of Chinshan is the INER High Performance System (INER-HPS).
 The INER-HPS dry storage cask is a vertical concrete cask (VCC) (Figure 19.5).
 The TPC planned to install 30 INER-HPS casks.
-Each cask had the capacity of 56 spent fuel assemblies.
+Each cask has the capacity of 56 spent fuel assemblies.
 The total capacity of the Chinshan NPP dry storage facility is 1,680 spent fuel assemblies.

 The TPC submitted an application for the construction license (CL) of the Chinshan ISFSI to the AEC on March 2, 2007 and AEC issued the CL to the TPC on December 3, 2008.
 The construction of Chinshan ISFSI started on October 18, 2010.
 The AEC then carried out the construction inspection to ensure the quality of the facility.
 The soil preparation (including water and soil conservation) of the Chinshan ISFSI site started in January 2011 and was completed in June 2013.
-Construction of the concrete base and installation of auxiliary equipments of the Chinshan ISFSI were completed in February 2013.
+Construction of the concrete base and installation of auxiliary equipment of the Chinshan ISFSI were completed in February 2013.

 On May 23, 2012, the AEC granted the pre-operation plan of the Chinshan ISFSI proposed by the TPC.
 The first stage pre-operation (or the overall functional tests) was conducted in June 2012 and completed on November 14, 2012.
 The TPC submitted the overall functional tests report (the "Performance Test and Verification Report") to AEC on March 8, 2013 for review.
 As a result, the AEC authorized the conductance of the second stage pre-operation (or the hot test) on September 24, 2013.
-However, due to lack of the

-Soil and Water Conservation Facility Completion Approval issued by the local government (the New Taipei City), the hot test of Chinshan ISFSI was still idle until now.
+However, due to lack of the Soil and Water Conservation Facility Completion Approval issued by the local government (the New Taipei City), the hot test of Chinshan ISFSI has been put on halt till now.
+Construction of all the planned 25 vertical concrete casks of the Chinshan dry storage system was completed in September 2014 with the related handling and other auxiliary equipment installed and passed the functional tests.